straybiker/HA-load-balancer/README.md

 Restart Home Assistant or reload templates, scripts and automations from the developer YAML section

 ## Details
-This load balancer checks every 10 seconds the current household power consumption and sets the Alfen Wallbox charging parameters, phase and current, according to the remaining available power.
+This load balancer checks every 10 seconds the current household power consumption and sets the charger output parameters, phase and current, according to the remaining available power.
 The total allowed power to use (capaciteitspiek), household + EV charger, is defined in an input helper parameter.
 The loadbalancer also takes charger efficiency into account by comparing the calculated power output with the actual power output.

 > [!Note]